 - Lingering moisture after a swim or bath

-- Flea bite sensitivity
+- Flea bite sensitivity or flea allergy

 - Excessive licking as a result of boredom or stress